 In August 2003, the City Council approved transitioning to a phased cost of service rate methodology and the introduction of conservation rate blocks.
-In order to minimize the impact to rate payers of implementing a full cost of service rate structure, cost of service rates are being phased in over a five-year period, which began with fiscal year 2004.
+In order to minimize the impact to rate payers of implementing a full cost of service rate structure, cost of service rates were phased in over a five-year period, which began with fiscal year 2004.
 The two components of the rate structure are a fixed monthly charge based upon meter size and a commodity charge per 1,000 gallons used.
-Fiscal year 2007 is year four of the five-year plan.
+Fiscal year 2008 was the last year of the five-year plan.

-A separate fixed monthly fee scale was established for residential class customers with /4-inch meters whose water and wastewater use is less than 2,000 gallons per month.
-The fixed charge for meter sizes other than /4-inch increases with meter size to recognize the additional demands that large meter installations place on the system.
+A separate fixed monthly fee scale was established for residential class customers with 3⁄4-inch meters whose water and wastewater use is less than 2,000 gallons per month.
+The fixed charge for meter sizes other than 3⁄4-inch increases with meter size to recognize the additional demands that large meter installations place on the system.